 Making tomato sauce with a pressure canner can be a great way to preserve all of your tomatoes from your garden or from the farmer’s market.
 It is also cost effective and will taste better then any store bought tomato sauce.
+Pressure canning is recommended for low acidity foods.
 Are you curious how to make tomato sauce?
 Let me show you how.

 How to Make Tomato Sauce With a Pressure Canner